abdougrou/abdougrou/README.md

 ## I'm a Student Developer!!

-- 📚 I'm in my third year of a bachelor's degree in computer engineering
+- 📚 I'm in my third year of a bachelor's degree in computer engineering in Polytechnique Montréal
 - 💻 I'm currently working on GrouBooking Angular Personal Project
 - 🔭 I am looking for a summer internship 2022
 - 🌱 I’m currently learning everything 🤣